exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 Configuration, Time and Timestamping services.

 The backend part of our Timestamping Service is now ready for use.
-However, in the demo on [Github](timestamping) we have taken it a step further and addedd frontend.
+Refer to our [Github](timestamping) repository to view the code of the service, the frontend we have added and the instructions on launching our demo Timestamping Service.

-## Start the Blockchain network
+## Start the Blockchain Network

 Now that our service is ready, we can start up a network of four nodes running Exonum with the Timestamping Service we have created.
 All these steps are to be